iahu/gulp-versionfile/README.md

 **Inspired by [gulp-hash](https://github.com/Dragory/gulp-hash)**

-Genere a version file, which contents is hash of source file content.
+Generate a version file, which contents is hash of source file content.
 If you use `SSI` to control file version, you may want a version file like that.

 ###Usage